Atomic particles are array-based, which means they use regimented grids of particles.

 Warping the atomic grid using the fractal controls creates organic shapes and introduces animation.

-Displace alters the atomic grid to produce a rippled result, best imagined as cloth blowing in the wind:
+Displace alters the atomic grid to produce a folded result, best imagined as undulating cloth:

 Disperse and size work similarly to the standard dispersal and size properties but also create fractal animation, retaining the sense of a connected grid.